Rain Gear

 • Something + Chaps/Skirts: Rather than pants, some people use rain skirts or chaps which are typically easier to put on / take off than rain pants at the cost of area covered.
 These are typically made from non breathable, waterproof materials.

 • Poncho: have good ventilation and can are be very light weight.
 Many people like that a poncho can be put on without removing a backpack, there by performing triple duty: rain gear, pack cover and later shelter.
-Some ultra light backpackers use ponchos made from sil-nylon, spinnaker cloth, or cuben.
-Examples of ponchos made to be a shelter include the MLD Pro Poncho and Sgt Rock hammock friendly poncho/tarp.
+Elsewhere I have written a bit about using a poncho as a shelter.
+The lightest ponchos are made from sil-nylon, sil-poly, or DCF.
+Several people on BPL seem to like SaphiRose ponchos with a zipper.
 No experience, but the Aricxi Poncho from AliExpresss looks like a good deal.
-The Trailbum Gnu Cape is less than 4oz made from sil/poly.
-Elsewhere I have written a bit about using a poncho as a shelter.
+The Trailbum Gnu Cape is less than 4oz made from sil-poly.
 The cheapest are typically fragile “emergency” ponchos made from plastic weighing just a couple of ounces.
 These can be effective in moderate conditions, but they are very easy to tear.
 The DriDucks Poncho is slightly more durable that plastics but is still fragile.
 It has the benefit of being somewhat breathable.
 Finally, there are vinyl / PVC ponchos which can typically be found as hardware stores.
 These ponchos are inexpensive and typically weight 8-16oz.
 They are durable enough to wear, but I won’t recommend using them as a shelter.
-Several people on BPL seem to like SaphiRose ponchos with a zipper.
 Disadvantages of using a poncho are that many people find them ineffective in high winds, awkward when bushwhacking and impossible to use when climbing.
 My personal experience is that my chest get soaked in sweat from condensation (except with DriDucks) and my sides get damp from wind blown rain.
 I have tried ponchos four times for 6 month or longer.
 After each poncho experiment I switched back to a rain jacket.
 Drew Smith makes the case to use a Poncho when Backpacking.
-I will likely try ponchos again because it seems like it should work, and I would love to have raingear that could last the rest of my life.
+I have been giving ponchos another try because it seems like it should work, and I would love to have raingear that could last the rest of my life.

 • Umbrella: Some people like to use wind/water resistant jackets + umbrellas.
 Certainly very good ventilation.
 Winds or going off trail can pose significant challenges to the use of umbrellas.
 Some people have found ways to mount an umbrella on their packs so their hands are free.
 GoLite Chrome Dome umbrellas popularized using an umbrella for both rain and sun protection while backpacking.
 Several backpacking companies such as Six Moon Design and Gossamer Gear sell “Chrome Dome” type umbrellas today.
 If you use an umbrella, make sure it is sufficiently durable.
 Some of the best are made euroSchirm which is marketed under the brands such as Birdiepal and Swing Trek LiteFlex.
 I found the Montbell Trekking Umbrella has a decent balance between small/light and adequate canopy size to protect my upper body.
 Over the years I have tried to use an umbrella but it never stuck.
 It seems much of the time I encounter rain I am also experiencing strong winds which make managing the umbrella and maintaining coverage difficult.